vlandham/captain_z/out/captain_z.ebook.md

 "Adventurers!"
 Nova shouted, as if reading her mind.

-Captain Z thought the name over in her head, then nodded her head yes. _Adventurer suits me well,_ she thought.
+Captain Z thought the name over, then nodded her head in agreement. _Adventurer suits me well,_ she thought.
 She was tired of playing by pirate rules anyways.
 They would make up new rules as they went along.

 "Captain Z and the Adventurers," Nova said again, and smiled.